hfhafan/1st_Tier_Generator/README.md

 ## 📄 License

-Proyek ini dilisensikan di bawah MIT License - lihat file [LICENSE](LICENSE) untuk detail.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 <div align="center">
-  <b>⭐ Jika project ini membantu, jangan lupa berikan star! ⭐</b>
+  <b>⭐ If this project helps you, please give it a star! ⭐</b>
 </div>